 - Understand the basics of action, indications, and efficacy of therapeutic interventions based on available scientific evidence.

 - Acquire and prepare a medical history that contains all the relevant information.

 - Perform a physical examination and mental health assessment.

 - Be capable of formulating an initial diagnosis and establishing a rational diagnostic strategy.

-- Recognize and deal with immediate life-threatening situations and those others requiring immediate attention.
+- Recognize and treat immediate life-threatening situations and others requiring immediate attention.

 - Establish the diagnosis, prognosis, and treatment, applying principles based on the best information available and under conditions of clinical safety.